1875 - 1958

 by Sherri Martin for the Local Builder, Summer 2007.

-For more information and pictures of Charles "Boss" Watson and other Watson family members, please visit Sherri Martin's wonderful article linked above.
+For more information and pictures of Charles "Boss" Watson and other Watson family members, please see Sherri Martin's wonderful article.